patrik-bartak/repro-conneau-et-al-2018/report.md

 the same for the models throughout training, except for the LSTM and BiLSTM, which seem to achieve similar validation accuracy throughout training.

-Test results for the 4 models are as shown below (also can be seen in the Tensorboard results):
+Test results for the 4 models are as shown below (also can be seen by running `eval.py` on the provided checkpoints):

 | Encoder Type                 | Test Accuracy |
 |------------------------------|---------------|